Prolixium/lifeforms/README.md

 # What

-This is a silly little shell script that I took 5 minutes to write in order to automate the gathering of foreign networks that I attach to via my laptop.
+This is a silly little shell script that I took 5 minutes to write in order to automate the gathering of information on foreign networks that I attach to via my laptop.
+The script runs a few traceroutes, looks up the source IP, DNS querier IP, etc.  It's as basic as you get.

 ## OS Support